cambiotraining/unix-shell/materials/xx-permissions.md

 For example, you may have a shared directory within a research group that all members of the group can see.
 And a more restricted directory that external collaborators can access.

-There are three special groups worth being aware of:
+There are two special groups worth being aware of:

 - **Private primary group**: every user belongs to a private group, which has the same name as their username.
   This is more of a placeholder group, as only the user themselves belongs to it.